Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Introduction

 The purpose of E3VQA is to evaluate the ability of LVLMs to jointly perceive and reason when egocentric and exocentric views are provided.
-To this end, we meticulously curate a dataset comprising 4K question-answer pairs, each coupled with synchronized ego-exo images collected from the EgoExo4D dataset~\cite{grauman2024ego-exo4d} covering four distinct tasks including action understanding, object recognition, spatial reasoning, and numerical estimation.
-Further, we propose a novel prompting technique called M3CoT to fully leverage the complementary cues of ego-exo views.
+To this end, we meticulously curate a dataset comprising 4K question-answer pairs, each coupled with synchronized ego-exo images collected from the Ego-Exo4D dataset~\cite{grauman2024ego-exo4d} covering four distinct tasks, including 1) action understanding, 2) object recognition, 3) spatial reasoning, and 4) numerical estimation.
+To fully leverage the complementary cues of ego-exo views, we further propose a novel prompting technique called M3CoT.
 Specifically, we construct a unified description of the scene (i.e., scene graphs) that guides the LVLM to understand the entire scene environment.
 This process consists of two main stages.
 First, we build three distinct scene graphs, each capturing the scene from a different perspective.
 The first graph is generated by simultaneously processing both ego and exo images, providing a holistic view of the scene while potentially overlooking fine-grained details.
 The second and third graphs are constructed by sequentially processing, either from ego to exo or from exo to ego, allowing the model to capture minute details.
 Second, we iteratively unify the three scene graphs, enabling each to progressively converge into a more robust and comprehensive representation.
 These unified scene graphs are used by LVLMs to generate the final responses.

-We evaluate M3CoT on the E3VQA benchmark using state-of-the-art LVLMs, including GPT-4o~\cite{openai2024gpt4ocard} and Gemini 2.0 Flash~\cite{geminiteam2024geminifamilyhighlycapable}, and observe considerable gain in accuracy of 4.84\% and 5.94\% over the recent CoT method CCoT~\cite{mitra2024ccot}.
-We also observe the noticeable gain (8.93\%) on numerical reasoning questions, demonstrating our method’s effectiveness at integrating dual-view information.
+We evaluate M3CoT on the E3VQA benchmark using state-of-the-art LVLMs, including GPT-4o~\cite{openai2024gpt4ocard} and Gemini 2.0 Flash~\cite{geminiteam2024geminifamilyhighlycapable}, and observe a considerable gain in accuracy of 4.84\% and 5.94\% over the recent CoT method CCoT~\cite{mitra2024ccot}.
+We also observe the noticeable gain (6.88\% and 8.13\%) on numerical reasoning questions, demonstrating our method’s effectiveness at integrating dual-view information.